codemilli/wikis/Correctly-using-the---watchdir-option.md

 containing the drive.

-Since Guardfiles are more robust if tracked files are within the current directory, you should instead consider:
+Since Guardfiles are more robust if tracked files are within the current directory, you should instead consider "reversing things":
+1. go to the directory where the watched files are
+2. use BUNDLER_GEMFILE to point back to where your Gemfile is
+3. use the -G options to point to where your Guardfile is

 ```
 $ cd /data/bar